-5 Ways Positive Psychology Leads to Happier Ageing
+5 Ways Positive Psychology Leads To Happier Ageing

 It’s not about pretending that life is all sunshine and rainbows, because that would be impossible.
-However, recent research has shown that positive psychology allows us to enjoy life even despite our hardships.
+However, recent research has shown that positive psychology allows us to enjoy a pleasant life even despite our hardships.

 What is Positive Psychology?